nasa-fornax/fornax-documentation/README.md

 * How to log out?
   *  go to `File` Menu: `hub control panel` and `stop my server`.
 This insures the server is not still running when you logout which would be a waste of resources
   *  then logout in the upper right
-* How to choose which server to open upon login
-  * This depends on which type of science you want to do.
-Placeholder to fill this in once server names stabilize.
 * How to choose which size server to open upon login?
-  * Make sure to use `mini` size for writing/debugging/testing before switching to larger sizes
+  * Make sure to use `mini` or `standard` size for writing/debugging/testing before switching to larger sizes for full runs of code at scale
-  * On demand means an AWS server that starts when the user asks for it (e.g., start your Fornax server), runs as long as you continue to use and pay for it.
+  * `On demand` means an AWS server that starts when the user asks for it, and runs as long as you continue to use and pay for it.
+This is in contrast to the `spot` servers at AWS which are used for short runs and are cheaper, but can be revoked at any time (per AWS needs)
   * 128 core: do not use unless given permission
 * Navigating jupyter lab
   * How do I start a new notebook?